AlexandreNeto94/describe_snakebite/README.md

 "Table 3" Descriptive table

-"statistical_analysis.xlsx" The table with descriptive frequency analysis and Statistical for the death outcome, for each type of snakebite.
+"Table 4" The table with descriptive frequency analysis and Statistical for the death outcome, for each type of snakebite.